Code-Institute-Submissions/MS1-Project-Wepre-Hall/README.md

 - Failed HTML W3 validator because I had the hero image as a section element with no headings, to fix changed it to an aside element.

+- When testing in Devtools, ipad pro view had whitespace below the footer on index.html and contact.html, to fix this I add media queries for the ipad pro view size and added a `min-height`.

 ### Outstanding Bugs

 - CSS validatior had 2 errors both were from the bootstaps CDN so could not be changed.

+### Other Issues

+- During a review with my mentor he mentioned that some of the pages required alot of scrolling to the top of the page to get to the navbar to navigate and is not a very good user experience, to fix this I decided to make the navbar fixed to the top of the page by adding the bootstrap 4 class `sticky-top`.

 ## Deployment